aclozanohuang/mtLMMreg/README.md

 See regmtlmm/mtlmmlasso.py and regmtlmm/mtlmmclust.py for a detailed description of input, output and options for each method.

 Note: mtLMMreg builds on the package liMMBo  (https://github.com/HannahVMeyer/limmbo/) whose code is included in the present repository with a minor modification.
-See folder `limmbo LICENSE and NOTICE`.
+See folder `limmbo LICENSE and NOTICE` for details.

 ## Install